Marimo

 }

-If you have your local Python environment somewhere else, you would need to change that too.
+If we have our local Python environment somewhere else, we need to change that too.

 I could not see it documented, but for markdown to work, the first cell in the notebook should say